Validation in Blazor DataGrid

 Validate complex column using data annotation attribute

-You can perform validation for complex data binding columns using the ValidateComplexType attribute of data annotation.
+You can validate complex data binding columns by using the ValidateComplexType attribute from data annotations.

 @using Syncfusion.Blazor.Grids